 This is an enhanced contrast and is recommended for longer form copy that is meant to be read for a significant period of time, like this guide.

 There is an equation provided by the WCAG (Web Content Accessibility Guidelines) that determines these two values.

-The equation outputs a number between 0 and 21, with 21 being the highest amount of contrast—think black text and a white background—and 0 being no contrast—white on white.
+The equation outputs a number between 0 and 21.
+21 is the highest amount of contrast—black text on a white background—and 0 is no contrast—white on white.

 The output of contrast between any two colors will fall somewhere on the spectrum between 0 – 21.
-That's where the scores are derived from.
+That's where the scores—Fail, AA Large, AA, AAA—are derived from.

 AA means that your text has a contrast ratio of at least 4.5 or higher.
 For example,

 ffffff background and vice versa.